isravanram/isravanram/README.md

 </div>

+## Hey there! 👋

+**I'm a Software Engineer passionate about AI and making intelligent systems that actually work.**

+* 🤖 **AI/ML Engineer** - Building neural networks, LLMs, and agentic systems that solve real problems
+* 🚀 **GenAI Enthusiast** - Always exploring the latest in generative AI and large language models
+* 🔧 **Full-Stack AI** - From data pipelines to cloud deployment, I handle the complete AI lifecycle
+* 📊 **Data Engineering** - Crafting scalable data infrastructure and ETL pipelines
+* ☁️ **Cloud Native** - Docker, microservices, and modern DevOps practices
+* 💡 **Open Source Contributor** - Sharing knowledge and building cool stuff for the community

+Currently diving deep into agentic AI systems and experimenting with cutting-edge LLM applications.
+Love turning complex AI research into practical, deployable solutions.

 ## About Me
 I'm a Software Engineer dedicated to pushing the boundaries of artificial intelligence and machine learning.
 With deep expertise in neural networks, generative AI, agentic systems, and scalable data infrastructure, I architect intelligent solutions that solve complex real-world problems.
 I believe in the transformative power of AI and am committed to advancing the field through open-source contributions and innovative research.